caiof-lima/100-days-nodejs/01/README.md

 ## How to run
 1. Install the commander dependencies using `npm install` or `yarn install`
-2. Run `node recipe.js` to see the project apresentation and the available flags to use to make your annotations
+2. Run `node recipe.js` to see the project presentation and the available flags to use to make your annotations